-Housing
+Disadvantage: Housing

-- More than 40% of renters are in rental stress. - Significant shortage of social and affordable housing. - Little accommodation for workforce across industries. - Our region is ranked the fourth worst in the State for rates of homelessness - including for those sleeping rough.
+- More than 40% of renters are in rental stress. - Significant shortage of social and affordable housing. - Little accommodation for workforce across industries. - Our region is one of the worst ranked council areas when it comes to homelessness and rough sleeping.

-Infrastructure
+Disadvantage: Infrastructure